bitovi/academy/src/docker/4-build-and-run-image/build-and-run-image.md

 ```
 - `--name my-container` gives our container a friendly name.
 If this is not provided, Docker will name the container for you.
 - `-p 8000:8000` publishes the container's internal port 8000 to our host machine's port 8000.
 This will allow us to access the app from `localhost:8000`
-- `-d` runs the container in detatched mode.
+- `-d` runs the container in detached mode.
 This runs the process as a background process.
 - `my-node-app:latest` specifies what image we want to run.
 If this image does not exist in our local registry, Docker will try and find and download a match from [Dockerhub](https://hub.docker.com/).

 Running the above command should produce output similar to below